SketchUp and Thea Render: Christmas Garland and Glass Ball

 By Eric Lay

 My name is Eric Lay.
-I am a 3D artist living in Alabama and working for KPS Group Architecture and FormFonts.
+I am a 3D artist living in Alabama and currently working for KPS Group Architecture.
 While I spend most of my work day in front of the computer screen drawing I still find it relaxing and quite fun drawing in my spare time.
 I use a variety of programs but mainly Revit, Google SketchUp, Photoshop, Twilight Render and Thea Render.
 This tutorial will take you through the creation of my latest rendering.
 I will also mention that I have never created an image of this type before.
 I am sure there are many ways of accomplishing it but this is how I did it.

 1. The first step is to create the garland in SketchUp.
 I made a random path with the Line Tool then used the Pipe Along Path Ruby Plugin to give it thickness.